It struck me that we’ve not yet featured any Laser Disc arcade games here on the blog.

 John Newcomer also spoke of the challenges of the game, and the gamble that Williams was taking on Star Rider:

-Literally, eveyone in engineering was working round the clock to get this game done in time for the AMOA industry show of that year.
+Literally, everyone in engineering was working round the clock to get this game done in time for the AMOA industry show of that year.
 The gamble was that distributors were only interested in buying laser disc games because they hoped “the next big thing” would save the arcades.
 They saw the huge success of Dragon’s Lair and Mach III also did well.
 We were simply late to the party and took on too many new innovations for Williams in all departments.
 Laser disc was new for us and engineering had to tackle the reliability issue.
 The plastic cabinet was new.
 The hardware was new with an expander board that stretched the video so you could steer off the road.
 Working with Computer Creations and 3D rendering was new.
-The motorcycle handlebars was new and the reliability of them was a problem for us.
+The motorcycle handlebars were new and the reliability of them was a problem for us.

 Here are some pictures of Star Rider being displayed at the Williams booth at the AMOA show that John references above: